This is the second half of last week’s post on likable characters. It's also part of a larger series on How to Write Amazing Characters.

 - She curses like a sailor.
 Or worse.

-15. Are They Cool Under Pressure?
+15. Are Your Characters Cool Under Pressure?

 James Bond always seems “well put together.”
 He glides effortlessly through the high-octane world of a super agent.